kimoginsteven/KAISD/README.md

 KAISD_final_with_modifications contains code for all other models.
 KAISD_final_with_modifications also contains code for visaulizing CNN filters and intermediate layers.

+> Due to the shuffle option in Data_Loader (we saved the data_loader with shuffle=True), the evaluation result may vary from run to run.

 ## Pretrained Models

 The pretrained models can be found in the "models" folder.
 The pretrained models for conv_original, pretrained_original, and inception_5 can be found in "models/without_modification" while pretrained models for all other models can be found in models/with_modification.